mikeizbicki/cmc-csci040/week_06/README.md

 ## Lab

-There are two lab assignments this week.
+There are two lab assignments this week, each with their own submission on sakai.
+The first is mandatory, but has an extra credit option so you may earn 6/5 on the lab.
-The first is mandatory, the second is optional and extra credit.
+The second is optional and worth 2 points of extra credit.

 Because of Fall Break, the lab date for both labs is NOT Sunday, but Tuesday at midnight.
 If you collaborate, you can have an extension until Thursday.